bank2ynab/bank2ynab/README.md

 ## <a name="wishlist"></a>Wish List

-- add many more input formats from all the other YNAB-CSV-conversion projects.
+- primary goal: add many more input formats from all the other YNAB-CSV-conversion projects.
-- maybe coming later: automatically download your bank statements? (uses external services; only available in some countries)
+- maybe coming later: automatically download your bank statements? (uses [external services](https://teller.io/); only available in some countries)
+- maybe coming later: automatically import the converted file into your YNAB?

 ## <a name="requirements"></a>Requirements

 - Windows or Mac or Linux
 - Support for Python, or Ruby, or some other scripting language (to be defined)
+  - currently Python v3.x is supported

 ## <a name="userguide"></a>User Guide